 Behind-Door and Hidden Storage

-For multi-purpose rooms where gym equipment needs to disappear, consider these concealment options:
+For multi-purpose rooms where gym equipment needs to disappear, consider these options:

-If you're struggling to visualize how these storage solutions fit your specific space constraints, an interior design coach can help you plan efficient layouts that work with your room's unique dimensions.
+If you're struggling to picture how these storage solutions fit your specific space constraints, an interior design coach can help you plan efficient layouts that work with your room's unique dimensions.
+If you're stuck on which direction to take, call 408-306-5003 for a free consultation - we can help you figure out what makes the most sense for your space.

 Adjustable and Modular Systems